dsnopek/godot-docs/classes/class_@globalscope.rst

 :ref:`MIDIMessage<enum_@GlobalScope_MIDIMessage>` **MIDI_MESSAGE_SONG_POSITION_POINTER** = ``242``

-MIDI song position pointer message.
-Gives the number of 16th notes since the start of the song.
-Getting this data is not implemented in Godot.
+MIDI message sent to jump onto a new position in the current sequence or song.

+\ **Note:** Getting this message's data from :ref:`InputEventMIDI<class_InputEventMIDI>` is not implemented.

 .. _class_@GlobalScope_constant_MIDI_MESSAGE_SONG_SELECT: